George Davis (robber): Evidence

 A number of blood samples (matching different blood groups) were recovered and formed part of the prosecution case.
-Of four accused, only Davis was convicted.
-At a number of specific locations, Davis was identified but the blood obtained from the location did not match his; neither did the blood match any of his co-accused.
+At a number of specific locations, Davis was identified but the blood obtained from each location did not match his; neither did it match any of his 4 co-accused.
+Of the four, only Davis was convicted.

 A further complication turned on the fact that Davis might never have been committed for trial from the lower courts had blood test results been disclosed at the committal stage.
 Although it subsequently became clear that evidence had by then become available to police, it was suppressed and this abuse of due process became one of the core allegations relied upon by those campaigning for the release of Davis.

 "The blood samples taken from ...
 Davis ... at Walthamstow on 18 May 1974 were passed on to the Yard's Senior Scientific Officer, Peter Martin, on 21 May and he reported his negative findings to the police officer in charge of the case on 20 June.
 At as late as November 1974 on a third bail application, this time before a judge in chambers, and after committals had been completed (28 October) the police were saying that they still awaited the blood results from forensic."